jjeffery/errors/README.md

 ## Retrieving key value pairs for structured logging

-Errors created by `errorv.Wrap` and `errorv.New` implement the following interface.
+Errors created by `errors.Wrap` and `errors.New` implement the following interface.
 ```go
 type keyvalser interface {
 	Keyvals() []interface{}